stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 # General

 ## What if we have certain bugs after submitting which aren't related to our code?
 For example today it was highlighted that Youtube wasn't able to sort requests by date (both on their website and the API)

+If such a bug has always been there it is down to you as the developer to deal with it e.g. by sorting restuls on the client side.
+If a site is temporarily down or having problems then you should be reporting problems to the user, maybe encouraging them to try again later.